 }

-Call the selectTrack method and pass the index of the corresponding TrackInfo.
+To switch the definition, call the selectTrack method and pass the index of the corresponding TrackInfo.

 - (void)onTrackChanged:(AliPlayer*)player info:(AVPTrackInfo*)info {

-// The switch is complete.
+// The definition is switched.

 AVPConfig *config = [self.player getConfig];